Klipper3d/klipper/docs/Config_Changes.md

 # Changes

+20190710: The optional parameters of the PROBE_ACCURACY command have changed.
+It may be necessary to update any macros or scripts that use that command.

 20190628: All configuration options have been removed from the [skew_correction] section.
 Configuration for skew_correction is now done via the SET_SKEW gcode.
 See skew_correction.md